 When relocating back to Australia, or the next posting location, similar removal, travel and settling out benefits apply.
 Check each Part in this Chapter for details.

 This Chapter applies to a member (including a member on Reserve service) who is on a long-term posting overseas.

 Note: In the total workforce model, this includes a member in Service categories 3, 4, 5 and 7.
-It also includes employees in Service category 1 through the operation of section H10 of the Defence Enterprise Collective Agreement 2012-2014.
+It also includes employees in Service category 1 through the operation of section H6 of the Enterprise Agreement 2017-2020.
 A member in Service category 6 is unlikely to perform duty overseas.

 Despite subsection 1, a member who meets both the following conditions may be granted the conditions listed in subsection 3.